Effective Number of Constituents

 Advantages

-- Concentration detection: Reveals hidden concentration risk that simple position counts miss.
+- Concentration detection: It reveals hidden weight concentration that raw holding counts miss.

-- Simplicity: Trivial to compute -- requires only the portfolio weight vector.
+- Simple: It requires only the portfolio weights.

 Limitations

-- Weight-only view: Does not account for differences in asset volatility or risk contribution.
+- Weight-only view: It does not account for volatility, covariance, or risk contribution.

 References